Rosine Mbakam: The Two Faces of a Bamiléké Woman

 In 2016, Rosine Mbakam directed her first feature film, a creative documentary titled Les deux visages d'une femme Bamiléké (The Two Faces of a Bamiléké Woman).
 The 76-minute film is a personal documentary in which the director focuses on her return to her native country with her French husband and their son, seven years after she left.
 The film is built by a series of conversations mainly between Mbakam and her mother on varied subjects connected to family, gender, and also politics.
 The International Film Festival Rotterdam (IFFR) and Panafrican Film and Television Festival of Ouagadougou (FESPACO) are among the sixty-plus film festivals at which this movie has been screened.

 Chez Jolie Coiffure

 In 2018, she directed Chez Jolie Coiffure.
 This 71-minute documentary concerns the immigration, daily life, and difficulties experienced by African immigrants in Europe.
 The film takes place in a hair salon in the neighborhood of Matonge in Brussels and focuses on the stories of the owner, a Cameroonian immigrant woman seeking residency along with her friends.

 Delphine’s Prayers

 In 2021, Rosine Mbakam directed a third documentary called Les prières de Delphine (Delphine’s Prayers).
 This film is a portrayal of Delphine, a young Cameroonian woman who has been caught in sex work in Cameroon.
 She was abandoned by her father after the death of her mother, and by age 13, she was raped and pregnant with a daughter.
 Sex work becomes her ticket to Belgium after she makes a man who is 3 times her age her husband.

+Mambar Pierrette

+In 2023, Mbakam released her first narrative feature, Mambar Pierrette, centered on a talented seamstress and single mother in Douala which premiered at the Toronto Film Festival.